Post updated: December 4, 2020

 Groan, right?
 It’s a sore spot for many freelancers—mostly because it’s undeniably tough.
 Aim too high, and you’re worried that you’ll send prospective clients running for the hills.
 But, quote too low, and you feel like you’re leaving money on the table.

 And, the worst part?
 It’s an issue that’s hard to get advice on.
-Money is still a pretty taboo topic for most people—which means you can’t very well ask someone, “What would you quote for this project?”
+Money is still a pretty taboo topic for most people—which means you usually don’t get a direct answer to a question like, “What would you quote for this project?”

-Well today, my friends, we’re going to talk about it.
+Well today, my friends, we’re going to go beyond the generalities and talk about this.
 Here’s my very best advice when it comes to setting your own freelance writing rates.

 Let’s first touch on a trap I see way too many freelancers fall victim to.
-When asked about their fees, they sit there slack-jawed for a minute and then pull a price out of the air—something that sounds good for that prospective client.
+When asked about their fees, they sit there slack-jawed for a minute and then pull a price out of the air.
+They land on something that “sounds good” for that prospective client.

-Here’s the thing (although, you already know this): That’s not a smart strategy.
+Here’s the thing: That’s not a smart strategy.

 Why?
 Well, not only does that willy-nilly approach hold you back from ever coming up with an actual fee structure that you can lean on for each and every project, but it can also limit you from reaching your income goals.
 When you fire off individual prices without an overarching strategy in place, it’s hard to know how those different pieces fit into your overall freelance business.